COVID-19: support for businesses who pay business rates

 The government has provided a fixed amount of funding to us to support businesses affected by the pandemic, but who haven’t been eligible for any assistance from other Covid-19 relief schemes.
 The funding will help eligible businesses with their 2021-22 business rates bill.

 Find out more about the Covid-19 Additional Relief Fund

-The Chancellor has announced the following measures to support businesses in his Budget on 3 March 2021:
+The Chancellor announced the following measures to support businesses in his Budget on 27 October 2021:

 Other help for businesses

 - Information about other help for businesses is available on the GOV.UK website